TheLostEcho/eko-inventory/README.md

 This is a QBCore Inventory Developed off of ax-inventory I was given permission to rename this inventory and continue its development.

+Since this has been asked many times.
+Remove -main on the end of the file name prior to starting the script.

 This inventory is modeled off of both aj-inventory and qb-inventory.

 This resources is still heavily in-development and it is not advised to use this on production servers.